Macaranga novoguineensis: Habitat and ecology

 The plant is a host for a variety of insect herbivores, that include adult and larvae leaf-chewers and leaf-miners.

-The caterpillars of the moth Homona mermerodes eat M. novoguineensis.

 History

-This species was first described by the Nederlander botanist Johannes Jacobus Smith (1867-1947), who spent 33 year in Jawa, the last 11 years of which was as curator of the then Buitenzorg Botanical Gardens (now Bogor B.G.).
+This species was first described by the Nederlander botanist Johannes Jacobus Smith (1867–1947), who spent 33 year in Jawa, the last 11 years of which was as curator of the then Buitenzorg Botanical Gardens (now Bogor B.G.).
 Smith primarily worked on orchids, but described many other plants, including Euphorbiaceae.
 His description of M. novoguineensis was in 1912 in the publication Nova Guinea; a Journal of Botany, Zoology, Anthropology, Ethnography, Geology and Palaeontology of the Papuan Region (Leiden).